 3. Be clear as to what precisely will be expected of the new talent, what they will be required to achieve over the first 6, 12 and 18 months.
 Give evidence of future career growth, outlining an existing employee who has experienced similar.

 4. Get to the heart of what type of technology and challenge appeals to the target hire.
 This is not just the key to recruiting great engineers but also to retaining them.
 There should be alignment between your needs and their professional interests.

 5. Be up front as to the resources that will be available to support the target hire in achieving their objectives.
 Engineers are realistic, if there is a resource issue, share it.
 For some, it adds to the challenge.

 In general, the best professional talent is attracted to organisations who show great respect for their employees.
 Those firms that provide coaching and mentoring support to their career development.
 Twenty years ago, a ground breaking McKinsey study, which is still as relevant today, into the role of talent in achieving corporate objectives coined the phrase “The War for Talent”.
-McKinsey describe three levels of talent, A players – who are outstanding employees, B players – who show development potential and C players – who need to be removed immediately.
+McKinsey describe three levels of talent.
+A players – who are outstanding employees.
+B players – who show development potential.
+And finally C players – you need to remove them immediately.